 Sam has lots of uncles and aunts and cousins - his youngest cousin Jake’s birthday is on November 5th (people not living in England might not understand the significance of this date).
 This year Jake is five and his birthday is on a Saturday so almost the whole family are able to come to the party.
 Most of the neighbours are coming too, including Mahika and her family - Mahika is three days older than Jake and he had been to her party earlier in the week.
 Jake is telling Sam “When it’s your fifth birthday you have a special party with a bonfire and fireworks unless you are a Hindu.”

 He is not being naughty and making up a fib, he is just drawing a conclusion from insufficient evidence.
 Even Sam and his friends are old enough to know that in the 21st century many stories circulating on social media are based upon just as little evidence.

 The Greeks, who were by far the greatest of the ancient astronomers, despised astrologers and totally rejected astrology as a means of foretelling the future, but the Babylonians and Romans took it (and in fact many other ways of foretelling the future) very seriously indeed and wrote lots of books about it, and today’s astrologers are still referring to these books, using the positions that the Sun and Moon and planets were in at the time that they were originally written: they claim that they are the inheritors and guardians of Ancient Wisdom.

-I have a great deal of respect for a shepherd living three thousand years ago who had actually watched Mars and Saturn move into Gemini and wondered what it foretold, but none whatever for a senior accountant living today who has never looked at the Night Sky in his life, and could not tell Mars from Betelgeuse or Saturn from Sirius or Gemini from Orion even if he did, but still believes that it matters.
+I have a great deal of respect for a simple uneducated shepherd living four thousand years ago who had actually watched Mars and Jupiter move into Gemini and wondered what it foretold for him, but none whatever for a senior accountant, a university graduate, living today who has never looked at the Night Sky in his life, and could not tell Mars from Betelgeuse or Jupiter from Sirius or Gemini from Orion even if he did, but still believes that it matters to him.

 © Barry Gray November 2020